Horațiu Mălăele

-Horațiu-Valentin Mălăele (born 31 iulie 1952) is a Romanian actor, cartoonist, writer, and theater and film director.
+Horațiu-Valentin Mălăele (born 31 July 1952) is a Romanian actor, cartoonist, writer, and theater and film director.
 In this last capacity he is often associated with the Romanian New Wave.

+Biography

 Born in 1952 Târgu-Jiu, he had a public art exhibit in his final year of secondary school, the first of over 30 as of 2016.

-Mălăele graduated in 1975 from the Institute of Theater and Cinema in Bucharest and first became a professional actor with the National Theater of Romania in Piatra Neamț.
+Mălăele graduated in 1975 from the I.L.
+Caragiale Institute of Theatre and Film Arts in Bucharest and first became a professional actor with the National Theater of Romania in Piatra Neamț.
 He returned to Bucharest, where he became a prominent actor, working in many of Romania's leading theaters including Nottara, Odeon, and Bulandra.
 He then became a director, directing such plays as O sărbătoare princiară ("A Princely Feast") by Theodor Mazilu (1982 at Nottara Theatre), A Flea in Her Ear by Georges Feydeau (1993 at Nottara Theatre), and Carlo contra Carlo ("Carlo against Carlo") by Paul Ioachim (1994 at the Odeon), which won him that year's Romanian Comedy Festival Prize.
 He has since directed over a dozen other stage productions.

 He first appeared as a film actor in 1974, appearing in two films that year: Păcală ("Caution") and Muntele Ascuns ("The Hidden Mountain", and has gone on to act in over two dozen other films.
-He also directed Palaria ("The Hat", 2004, TV movie), Nunta mută ("Silent Wedding", 2008), Funeralii fericite ("Happy Funerals", 2013) and Luca (2020).
+He also directed Pălăria ("The Hat", 2004, TV movie), Nunta mută ("Silent Wedding", 2008), Funeralii fericite ("Happy Funerals", 2013) and Luca (2020).

-He has also written two books: the autobiographical Horaţiu despre Mălăele ("Horatiu about Malaele", ISBN 9731812172, and Wanderings, a collection of short episodes, aphorisms, and memories.
+He has also written two books: the autobiographical Horațiu despre Mălăele ("Horațiu about Mălăele", ISBN 9731812172, and Wanderings, a collection of short episodes, aphorisms, and memories.